snowball-lang/snowball/README.md

 ## About The Project

+> [!WARNING]
+> This project is still in development and is not ready for production use.
+If you want to help us, you can join our [discord server](https://discord.gg/nnShMQzR4b)  and help us with the development of the language.
+Snowball's syntax and features are subject to change at any time.
+Be aware of that! :c

 👋 Greetings!
 Allow me to introduce you to Snowball, a statically-typed, low-weight, object-oriented programming language complete with a garbage collector and module system.

 🚀 With a myriad of features to offer, Snowball boasts object-oriented programming, memory safety, built-in functions for enhanced productivity, and faster execution than other languages.
 Plus, its garbage collector and unit testing make it a comprehensive tool for developers.